Building a Standout Data Science Portfolio 2026: Your Career Roadmap

 Q2: Is my code too "Simple"?

 Good code is simple.
 Professionals value readability and reliability over complex, "clever" code that is hard to maintain.
-Focusing on Deploying ML Models (MLOps) 2026: From Lab to Life (5000 Words) is always better than showing off.
+Focusing on robust MLOps implementation is always better than showing off.

 Q3: How do I write a good README?

 Start with the Impact.
 "This model saved a hypothetical firm $50,000 by reducing churn."
 Then move to the How.
-Use Data Visualization Masterclass 2026: Storytelling with Data (5000 Words) like flowcharts to explain your pipeline.
+Use visual narrative techniques like flowcharts to explain your pipeline.

 Q4: Should I have a personal website?